MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: The Proposed MoEMeta Framework

 Unlike previous FSRL methods including RelAdapter~\citep{RelAdapter}, which do not account for diverse interactions between entities and relations tailored to different tasks, our approach allows for a relation-specific adaptation, with projection operations defined below:

-Above, the dot product $\mathbf{p}^\top \mathbf{R}_{\mathcal{T}_r}$ yields a scalar alignment score between each projection vector $\mathbf{p}$ and relation-meta $\mathbf{R}_{\mathcal{T}_r}$, which then scales $\mathbf{R}_{\mathcal{T}_r}$ to generate an offset vector that modulates specific features in the entity embeddings and relation-meta.
-Although the three projection vectors can functionally be merged into a single perturbation term, maintaining separate projections for head entities, relation, and tail entities enhances modularity and flexibility, allowing for more expressive or heterogeneous projection functions that can incorporate richer inductive biases or task-specific modeling needs in future extensions.
-The updated embeddings ($\mathbf{h}_j'$, $\mathbf{t}_j'$, $\mathbf{R}_{\mathcal{T}_r}'$) thus capture task-specific nuances while maintaining consistency with the generalizable meta-knowledge.
-This local adaptation scheme ensures that each task can adaptively focus on its unique aspects but also preserve the shared commonalities across related tasks.
+Above, the dot product $\mathbf{p}_x^\top \mathbf{R}_{\mathcal{T}_r}$ yields a scalar alignment score between each projection vector $\mathbf{p}_x, x \in \{h, r, t\}$, and the relation-meta $\mathbf{R}_{\mathcal{T}_r}$.
+This scalar score is then used to scale $\mathbf{R}_{\mathcal{T}_r}$, yielding an offset vector that modulates corresponding features in the entity embeddings and relation-meta.
+The updated embeddings ($\mathbf{h}_i'$, $\mathbf{R}_{\mathcal{T}_r}'$, $\mathbf{t}_i'$) thus capture task-specific nuances while maintaining consistency with the generalizable meta-knowledge.
+Although the three projection vectors could functionally be merged into a single perturbation term, maintaining separate projections for the head entity, relation-meta, and tail entity enhances modularity and flexibility.
+This design allows for more expressive or heterogeneous projection functions that can incorporate richer inductive biases or task-specific modeling needs in future extensions.
+Overall, this local adaptation scheme ensures that each task can adaptively focus on its unique aspects while preserving shared commonalities across related tasks.

-To further optimize the adapted embeddings $\mathbf{h}_j'$, $\mathbf{R}_{\mathcal{T}_r}'$, and $\mathbf{t}_j'$, we define a scoring function in the projected space to measure the plausibility of each triplet $(h_j, r, t_j)$, which is given by:
+To further optimize the adapted embeddings $\mathbf{h}_i'$, $\mathbf{R}_{\mathcal{T}_r}'$, and $\mathbf{t}_i'$, we define a scoring function in the projected space to measure the plausibility of each triplet $(h_i, r, t_i)$, which is given by: